 People give to vision.
-If you're going to ask for money, you need to remind people: 1) how God is using the church, and 2) how the church will use its resources to fulfill its purpose.
+If you're going to ask for money, you need to remind people: (1) how God uses the church; (2) how the church will use its resources to fulfill its purpose.
 The following is an outline for a good giving request: